Fortnite Chapter 2 is allegedly available to preload in China

 Fortnite: Chapter 2 is now available for download for Fortnite China.
 DOWNLOAD SIZE: 13 GB (console) pic.twitter.com/xWBFRYdbwvOctober 14, 2019

-This follows claims that the official Chinese website already revealed the date, with an accompanying showing that it's due to kick off on October 15 in China, though not the specific time.
+This follows claims that the official Chinese website already revealed the date of when Fortnite will be back up, with an accompanying showing that it's due to kick off on October 15 in China, though not the specific time.
 The assumption is that it's right after midnight, which is less than an hour away.

 Fortnite China just announced that the new chapter starts on October 15!
 (Thanks to @Zer2o for the screenshot), we might actually get a downtime announcement tonight.. pic.twitter.com/8e2hC0e5KvOctober 14, 2019